Montgomery v. Best Buy Stores, L.P.

 - Recharacterized burden‑of‑proof arguments as factual “denials,” allowing reply‑only evidence to be introduced under the guise of “rebuttal.”
 (Op. ¶ 35) — even while conceding that Plaintiff “provided no contrary evidence” to actually “rebut.”
 (Op. ¶¶ 14, 15.)

-- Treated bare, evidence‑free topic discussion as “raising an issue” for Rule 56 burden‑shifting purposes.
+- Treated vague, evidence‑free topic discussion as “raising an issue” for Rule 56 burden‑shifting purposes.
 (Op. ¶ 35.)

 - The rules below now permit well‑resourced defendants to file evidence‑free opening briefs, observe the non‑movant's response, and then introduce all of their actual evidence only in reply — labeling it “rebuttal” and arguing forfeiture against any later objection.